jwds1978/jwds1978.github.io/_posts/2017-04-21-some-thoughts-about-abuse-anger-and-victimization.md

   witnessed too.&nbsp; I'll not get into detail here about those, but you get the fucking point anyhow.
 </p>
 <p>
-  Another friend, whom I'll call Aaron McClain, also tld me that they'd witnessed some shit going on themselves.&nbsp; But, again, they'd not readily made it known to me either.&nbsp; Apparently, while Aaron was thought to be asleep, Usher was rather inappropriate with Claire&hellip;&nbsp; Thinking that Aaron knew nothing of what was happening.&nbsp; To be quite honest, I blame neither Aaron nor Darrell for not readily being forthcoming with me about what was happening.&nbsp; As I'd said before, It takes the heart of a warrior to find deception and take it down.&nbsp; That's not to imply that either of them are
+  Another friend, whom I'll call Aaron McClain, also told me that they'd witnessed some shit going on themselves.&nbsp; But, again, they'd not readily made it known to me either.&nbsp; Apparently, while Aaron was thought to be asleep, Usher was rather inappropriate with Claire&hellip;&nbsp; Thinking that Aaron knew nothing of what was happening.&nbsp; To be quite honest, I blame neither Aaron nor Darrell for not readily being forthcoming with me about what was happening.&nbsp; As I'd said before, It takes the heart of a warrior to find deception and take it down.&nbsp; That's not to imply that either of them are